New Product Research: A Dynamic Approach to Feature Prioritization

 Have you had this problem?
 You need to measure preference for the features in your product/service but there are just so many of them it seems like an impossible task.
-Using conventional approaches you would have asked about the importance of each feature on a scale.
+Using conventional approaches, you would have asked about the importance of each feature on a scale.
 But we all know how that story goes.
-With no other constraints, respondents don't have an incentive to say that anything is unimportant.
+With no other constraints, respondents don’t have an incentive to say that anything is unimportant.
 You could use constraint-based methods like constant sum scales, but cannot realistically deal with more than a handful of features at a time.
-Over the last few years, the most popular technique to address this kind of feature prioritization problem has been Max-Diff (see white paper on Max-Diff).
+Over the past decade, the most popular product development research method to address this kind of feature prioritization problem has been Max-Diff (see white paper on Max-Diff).
 But using Max-Diff when there are more than a dozen attributes becomes a real chore.
 So what can you do when you have dozens of features that need to be efficiently culled?
-Let's first start with a look at a standard Max-Diff approach.
+Let’s first start with a look at a standard Max-Diff approach.

 Standard Max-Diff